Jenő Rákosi: Life

 He was the son of János Kremsner and Anna Vogel, who were Danube Swabians.
-His father previously lived in the villages of Ukk and Dabronc, where he worked as a goldsmith and was a bailiff with a small estate.
+His father previously lived in the villages of Ukk and Dabronc (Ötvöspuszta), where he was a steward of the Szegedy family with a small estate of his own.
 His family changed their name to Rákosi in 1867.
 By the 1850s, the family had settled in the village of Türje, where his childhood home had a plaque installed by the Danubian Cultural Association in 1942.